Order preserving maps on quantum measurements: Post-processing order of quantum measurements

 \subsection{Quantum measurements}

 In the following $\hi$ is a fixed finite $d$-dimensional Hilbert space.
-We denote by $\sh$ the set of all states, i.e., positive trace class operators of trace 1.
+We denote by $\sh$ the set of all states, i.e., positive trace class operators of trace 1 and by $\eh$ the set of effects, that are linear operators $E$ on $\hi$ such that $0\leq E \leq \id$.
 We will restrict our investigation to quantum measurements with a finite number of outcomes, hence we will understand a measurement as a map $\A:x\to\A_x$ from a finite set of measurement outcomes $\Omega_\A$ to the set of bounded linear operators $\lh$ on $\hi$ such that $\A_x\geq 0$ and $\sum_x \A_x = \id$.
 This is also known as a positive operator valued measure (POVM).
 For a subset $X\subseteq\Omega_\A$, we denote $\A_X = \sum_{x\in X} \A_x$.
 The probability of getting an outcome $x$ in a measurement of $\A$ in an initial state $\varrho$ is given by the formula $\tr{\varrho \A_x}$.
 We denote by $\obsd$ the set of all measurements $\A$ on $\hi$ with a finite outcome set $\Omega_\A \subset \integer$.